Nightvision53/ADKILLER/README.md

 # ADKILLER

+## BLOCK EVERY AD ON EVERY WEBSITE OR PROGRAM ON YOUR COMPUTER WITH JUST ONE CLICK

 ## Description

 When you want to connect a website, your computer requests IP adress from your DNS server.
 But if your computer has that IP adress in its hosts file, then it tries to connect that